Fort Amsterdam (Curaçao)

-Fort Amsterdam is a fort located in Willemstad, Curaçao.
+Fort Amsterdam is a fort situated in Willemstad, Curaçao.
 It was constructed in 1634 by the Dutch West India Company (WIC) and served not only as a military fort but also as the headquarters of the WIC.
 Currently it serves as the seat of the government and governor of Curaçao.
 The fort is named after the Amsterdam chamber of the WIC and was considered the main of eight forts on the island.

 History

 Construction, design and use

-In the 1630s the Dutch West India Company was searching for a new outpost in the Caribbean.
+In the 1630s, the Dutch West India Company was searching for a new outpost in the Caribbean.
 The company set its sight on Curaçao, which was then a Spanish possession.
-In 1634 the Dutch admiral Johannes van Walbeeck, together with 200 soldiers, landed on the island and fought the 32 Spanish troops, who surrendered on 21 August 1634, after resisting for three weeks.
+In 1634, the Dutch admiral Johannes van Walbeeck, together with 200 soldiers, landed on the island and fought the 32 Spanish troops, who surrendered on 21 August 1634, after resisting for three weeks.

 Van Walbeeck ordered the construction of a fort at the mouth of the Sint Anna Bay.
 Dutch soldiers and slaves from Angola built the fort, which became the headquarters of the WIC from the outset.
 Conditions in the fort were poor however, due to a lack of drinking water and food.
 Soldiers almost started a mutiny that a raise in pay and improved rations quelled.
 In 1635 or 1636 the construction of the fort was completed.
 Most of the population then went to live in the fort, with the city of Willemstad eventually growing outside of it.

 The fort was designed with three meter wide walls and five bastions, however only four were built.
 The fort had cannons that were located primarily to seaward.